• Liberis has now advanced over £100 million to small businesses

 Responsible financing is not just a line on Liberis’ Customer Charter but a fundamental principle that lies at the heart of the product and customer offer.
 A Business Cash Advance has no fixed term and there are no charges if the advance takes longer to pay off than expected.
 In fact there are no unexpected penalties, fees or charges, ever.
 Liberis’ in-house experts work with customers to make sure a Business Cash Advance is right for them and that payments are affordable.

 Many companies have recognised that a Business Cash Advance provides a sound solution – particularly for businesses where income fluctuates on a seasonal basis.
 87% of Liberis’ lending goes to their specialist sectors: hospitality, beauty, automotive and convenience store sectors.
-Small companies in these sectors are traditionally poorly served by banks, with around 50% of loan applications turned down by traditional lenders according to figures from the Government’s SME finance consultation (December 2014).
+Small companies in these sectors are traditionally poorly served by banks, with around 50% of loan applications turned down by traditional lenders according to figures from the Government’s SME finance consultation (December 2014Link opens in a new window).

 Liberis hit another major milestone at the end of 2015, when it partnered with Worldpay to offer Worldpay Business Finance exclusively to Worldpay’s 280,000 customers.